CIND-FM

-CIND-FM, branded as Indie88, is an FM radio station in Toronto, Ontario, Canada, broadcasting at 88.1 MHz.
+CIND-FM (88.1 MHz), branded as Indie88, is an FM radio station in Toronto, Ontario, Canada.
 The station, which broadcasts an adult album alternative format, had its "soft launch" on July 31, 2013, and had its official launch on September 3, 2013.

-The station is the first entry into the Toronto market for Central Ontario Broadcasting, which also owns CFJB-FM and CKMB-FM in the outlying city of Barrie.
-Indie88, as the station is branded, places a priority on on-air and online interaction with its audience.
+The station is owned by Local Radio Lab Inc. Indie88, as the station is branded, places a priority on on-air and online interaction with its audience.

 Indie88's offices and studios are located on Hanna Avenue in Toronto's Liberty Village, while its transmitter is located on top of First Canadian Place in Toronto's Financial District.